Home | Browse Topics | Disaster Relief | Disaster Relief | Credit and debt

 • Or visit the Hōhepa Hawkes Bay Community Drop In Centre: 258 Gloucester Street, Taradale

 For more information about the dedicated funding, see the MSD website here.
-You aren’t able to apply for funding for purchases you’ve already made, so get in touch with the provider in your area before you pay for anything.
+The fund isn’t available for purchases you’ve already made.

 You can’t use this funding for: